LCW International Programs

 The LCW office in Barnesville ships needed items to LCP at least three times a year.
 Selected items are reserved for Birthday and Christmas gifts.
 A total of approximately 5,000 gifts are needed for Christmas so each person will receive a small gift.
 All items shipped are donated as well as the shipping cost.

 The goal of this program is to meet the basic needs of poverty stricken children.
 The LCP community leaders and LCP staff identify children recommended for sponsorship who meet the criteria.
 There is always a long waiting list of children praying for a sponsor.
-Sponsors have the choice of doing a full sponsorship ($35 a month) and a half sponsorship ($17.50 a month).
+Sponsors have the choice of a full sponsorship ($35 a month) or a half sponsorship ($17.50 a month).
 There are still over 300 children waiting for a sponsor to love them and care for them.